Visual Analytics

 Paper Format, Publication, and Submission Guidelines

-We will accept short papers with up to 5 pages plus one page of references (5 + 1).
-We encourage a diverse range of submissions and demonstrations in any of the short paper types listed below:
+We will accept short papers with up to 8 pages and regular papers with up to 15 pages.
+We encourage a diverse range of submissions and topics in any of the paper types listed below:

-Accepted papers will be included in the Eurographics Digital Library and assigned a DOI as fully citable publications.
+Selected accepted papers will be included in the conference proceedings and assigned a DOI as fully citable publications.

 Contact vipra.workshop [at] gmail.com if you have any questions.